Sydney Opera House Opening

 There had been a massive build-up, with dramas and controversy behind the scenes.
 The public had watched the House take shape over the 14 years since the ground was first broken at Bennelong Point.

-Our new curated collection commemorates the opening 45 years ago, as well as exploring the construction and controversy surrounding the building, today recognised as one of the architectural masterpieces of the 20th century.
+Our curated collection commemorates the opening, as well as exploring the construction and controversy surrounding the building, today recognised as one of the architectural masterpieces of the 20th century.
 Here we share a few different viewpoints of the historic ceremony.

 This excerpt from Queen at the Opera House 1973 shows Queen Elizabeth II, a helicopter fly-past, marching bands and a procession of military personnel and people in national costume.